ArchieDxncan/Cobblemon-Transporter/README.md

 ## Contributing

-I welcome contributions!
 If you'd like to contribute to the Cobblemon Transporter, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request with a detailed description of your changes.

----

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as needed.

 ---